-A critical element in the staffing process is Providing Effective Applicant Feedback (PDF, 442KB) to unsuccessful applicants.
+A critical element in the staffing process in the BC Public Service is providing effective applicant feedback to unsuccessful applicants.

 As required under the Public Service Act, the individual responsible for an appointment decision must notify all unsuccessful employee applicants of the appointment decision and offer to explain why they weren't offered the position.

-Once BC Public Service employee applicants learn their application was unsuccessful, they have five calendar days to initiate a Review of Staffing Decisions.
+Once BC Public Service employee applicants learn their application was unsuccessful, they have 5 calendar days to initiate a review of staffing decisions.

 - Carefully plan what you're going to say by reviewing Providing Effective Applicant Feedback (PDF, 442KB) and preparing notes